abdelshafei/Team26RaDoTechSimulation/README.md

 # **RaDoTech Simulation**

 ## **Project Overview**
-This project simulates the functionality of the RaDoTech health monitoring device, including scanning, data processing, and visualization of health metrics.
+This project simulates the functionality of the RaDoTech health monitoring device, including scanning, data processing, and visualization of health metrics for different user profiles.
 The system allows users to initiate scans, view results in charts, and monitor device states like battery level.

 ---